 </ul>

-Note: Angular recommends using ng-container
+Note: Angular recommends using ng-container to combine directives:

 <ul>